AshwiniParaye1/DisneyPlus/README.md

 ## Overview

-A React application that allows users to explore trending movies and genres.
-The app features an interactive movie slider, genre-based movie lists, and a showcase of various production houses with video previews.
+Welcome to the Disney+Hotstar app! 🎬✨ This React application lets you dive into the world of movies with ease.
+Explore trending films, discover new genres, and enjoy interactive showcases of various production houses with captivating video previews.

 ## Features